d-holguin/Simple-line-splitter-gui/README.md

 Flat light look and feel theme of the gui was used from https://github.com/JFormDesigner/FlatLaf by DevCharly

-### Works on windows with (jdk 11), havn't confirmed with other platfroms.
+### Works on windows with (jdk 11), should work on other Platform as long as you install the JRE which can be found here https://adoptopenjdk.net/
 Feel free to inform me it works on your OS via issues or with any quesitons you might have.
 ![alt tag](https://github.com/KiwiCode-s/Simple-line-splitter-gui/blob/master/UsagePhotos/Capture.PNG)

 ### Benchedmarked with 1.5mil line csv file completed processing them by 10,000 lines into 150 files.
 Took about a second.